 CURRENT DROUGHT RESTRICTIONS:

 Due to the current lake levels and ongoing drought conditions, the City of Weatherford implemented Stage 1 Drought Restrictions on July 19, 2022.
+These drought restrictions are still in effect.
 Water restrictions for Stage 1 include:

 Limit landscape watering with sprinklers or irrigation systems to NO more than twice a week based on the below watering schedule: